dbelyaeff/cogearjs.org/src/pages/docs/resources.md

 # Watcher

-In `development` mode all resources folder are watched for changes.
+In `development` mode, all resources folder are watched for changes.
 If any file is added, changed or deleted, it will be immediately copied to the `output` folder.